-First they smoke the meat for a few hours, then they wrap it in foil for a while.
+First they smoke the meat for a few hours, then they wrap it in foil or pink butcher paper for a while.
 Sometimes they unwrap it and roast it again, sometimes they don’t.

 The concept is a descendant of the tropical technique of wrapping meat in banana leaves.
 It helps make meat more tender and juicy.
 It also has the added benefit of speeding the cooking process.
 It is a routine step in competition where every little incremental improvement is needed and if you are chasing that big prize money, you have to go for it.
 It is like a swimmer shaving his body.

-On the downside, wrapping in foil can seriously damage the bark, the crispy exterior made of dehydrated meat, smoke, and rub, that is in many ways the best part of low and slow cookery.
+On the downside, wrapping can seriously damage the bark, the crispy exterior made of dehydrated meat, smoke, and rub, that is in many ways the best part of low and slow cookery.
 And you have to get the timing right.
 Too long in foil and you end up with mush.
 Paper is more forgiving on bark.

 If the meat is not in the crutch it takes longer to cook allowing more time for collagen to break down so in some cases the unwrapped meat can be as tender in the center as wrapped meat.

-I never crutch pulled pork or ribs at home.
-The improvement is so small I just don’t bother.
+I rarely crutch pulled pork or ribs at home.
 It is more trouble than it is worth.
 But I always crutch brisket.
 I think it makes a significant difference.
-I know you saw it on TV.
-But until you master the basics, skip the Crutch.

 The idea is to cook the meat most of the way, then seal the meat tightly in foil with just a little water, juice, wine, or beer.
 Apple juice is popular.
 Some people add margarine and sugars like honey or agave.
 The liquid mixes with the juices that drip from the meat and gently braises the meat.
 Braising is the same process used by a slow cooker where the meat sits partially submerged in a water based liquid.
 The liquid transmits heat to the meat better than air, speeding cooking.